 Defective equipment, poor maintenance and negligence of other motorists often result in accidents involving large commercial trucks.
 Defective axles, tires, brake pads, braking systems and other components can cause accidents with serious injuries and/or death when the operator loses control of the large truck traveling at high speeds.
 Determining who these entities are and pursuing them requires a thorough investigation of the collision.

 Depending on the situation, an accident investigator or mechanic may need to review the truck accident data recorder or the crash debris to determine how and why an incident occurred.
 Situations like this highlight the need to retain a truck collision attorney in a timely manner so evidence can be gathered and secured.

 Filing a Lawsuit for Personal Injuries Related to a Truck Crash

 Victims who have suffered injuries or families that have lost a loved one in an accident involving a large commercial truck can sue the party at fault for the damage.
 Illinois tort law involving commercial truck accidents is complex.
 Often times, victims file lawsuits to recover the enormous loss through litigation or negotiation with insurance companies that hold the policy for trucking companies.

 Trucking accident lawsuits allow victims to obtain financial recompense for many of the damages incurred including:

 - Pain and suffering

-Rosenfeld Injury Lawyers have been successful in handling many truck accident cases for clients suffering injuries caused by large commercial trucks.
+Rosenfeld Injury Lawyers LLC have been successful in handling many truck accident cases for clients suffering injuries caused by large commercial trucks.
 The law firm maintains an aggressive position in developing strong strategies to combat large trucking companies fighting to avoid legal liability for serious, and sometimes deadly, accidents.
 The attorneys at (888) 424-5757 work on a contingency fee basis, which means no upfront fees are required, and all legal services are paid from an award at trial, or through an out-of-court settlement.
 Contact us today!